 Now remember, when considering which scanner to purchase, not only is it important to consider the number of data slices, but also to take into account the length of coverage in one rotation.
 The rotation time of the tube and the detectors surrounding the patient (gantry rotation time) has a direct effect on overall scan time.

 Although most exams do not require the smallest slice width, CT scanning systems with thinner (and more) slices in one rotation, can handle the more complex exams and diverse patient populations.
 Scanners are able to achieve rotation times of less than 0.3 seconds, but these fast rotations are best reserved for specialist studies such as cardiac scanning (to minimize image artifacts caused by heart motion).
 0.5 second rotations are usually more adequate for general body scanning, while 1 second rotation times are ample for head scanning.

 CT Scanners may also differ based on the speed of image reconstruction.
 Acquiring more slices is not beneficial if patient throughput is delayed by slow image reconstruction.
 But buying a high specification computer is only worth it if it will be well-utilized.

 Finally, think about how images will be manipulated, interpreted and managed.
 Hospitals may choose to have advanced 3D CT computer applications for manipulating and/or reading.
 Additionally, radiologists should decide on a method of storage for large data sets.
-Regardless of the interpreting method, a hospital may continue with hard copy archiving, implement an intermediate electronic data storage solution, or may move to the full PACS electronic workflow (which would be ideal for those with a sufficient budget).
+Regardless of the interpreting method, a hospital may continue with hard copy archiving, implement an intermediate electronic data storage solution, or may move to the full PACS (Picture Archiving and Communication System) electronic workflow (which would be ideal for those with a sufficient budget).

 If you have questions about our inventory of CT Scanners, or need help choosing the right slice for your facility, give me a call anytime!